cloudflare/cloudflare-docs/products/terraform/src/content/advanced-topics/import-cloudflare-resources.md

 pcx-content-type: tutorial
 ---

-# Importing Cloudflare resources
+# Import Cloudflare resources

-An important point to understand about Terraform is that it is only able to manage configuration that it created, or was explicitly told about after the fact.
-The reason for this limitation is that Terraform expects to be authoritative for the resources its manages.
-It relies on 2 types of files to understand what resources it controls, and what state they are in.
-This is how it determines when and how to make changes.
+An important point to understand about Terraform is that it can only manage configuration it created or was explicitly told about after the fact.
+The reason for this limitation is that Terraform expects to be authoritative for the resources it manages.
+It relies on two types of files to understand what resources it controls and what state they are in.
+Terraform determines when and how to make changes from the following:

-1. A [configuration file](https://www.terraform.io/docs/configuration/index.html) (ending in .tf) that defines the configuration of resources for Terraform to manage.
+- A [configuration file](https://www.terraform.io/docs/configuration/index.html) (ending in `.tf`) that defines the configuration of resources for Terraform to manage.
 This is what you worked with in the tutorial steps.
-2. A local [state file](https://www.terraform.io/docs/state/) that maps the resource names defined in your configuration file, e.g., cloudflare_load_balancer.www-lb to the resources that exist in Cloudflare.
+- A local [state file](https://www.terraform.io/docs/state/) that maps the resource names defined in your configuration file, e.g., cloudflare_load_balancer.www-lb to the resources that exist in Cloudflare.

-When Terraform makes calls to Cloudflare's API to create new resources as illustrated in the [tutorial](/tutorial), it persists those IDs to a state file.
+When Terraform makes calls to Cloudflare's API to create new resources as explained in the [tutorial](/tutorial), it persists those IDs to a state file.
 By default, the `terraform.tfstate` file in your directory is used, but this can also be a [remote location](https://www.terraform.io/docs/state/remote.html).
 These IDs are later looked up and refreshed when you call `terraform plan` and `terraform apply`.

-If you've configured Cloudflare through other means, e.g., by logging into the Cloudflare Dashboard or making `curl` calls to api.cloudflare.com, Terraform does not (yet) have these resource IDs in the state file.
-To manage this preexisting configuration you will need to first i) reproduce the configuration in your config file and; ii) import resources one-by-one by providing their IDs and resource names.
+If you configured Cloudflare through other means, for example, by logging into the Cloudflare Dashboard or making `curl` calls to api.cloudflare.com, Terraform does not yet have these resource IDs in the state file.
+To manage this preexisting configuration, you will need to first reproduce the configuration in your config file and then import resources individually by providing their IDs and resource names.

-## Introducing cf-terraforming
+## cf-terraforming

-To help with this process, we have published a library called [cf-terraforming](https://github.com/cloudflare/cf-terraforming).
-Our goal with cf-terraforming is to make it easy for existing Cloudflare customers to get going with Terraform.
-Currently, cf-terraforming helps to generate terraform config state by fetching all the resources of a specified type from the account and/or zone of your choosing.
-Let's try it out.
+The goal with [cf-terraforming](https://github.com/cloudflare/cf-terraforming) is to help existing Cloudflare customers get started with Terraform.
+Currently, cf-terraforming helps to generate the terraform config state by fetching all the resources of a specified type from the account and/or domain of your choosing.

 First, `go get` cf-terraforming with `GO111MODULE=on go get -u github.com/cloudflare/cf-terraforming/...`

-You can use `cf-terraforming` or `cf-terraforming -h` to view the help file, but to use cf-terraforming there are 4 things to specify:
+You can use `cf-terraforming` or `cf-terraforming -h` to view the help file, but to use cf-terraforming, specify the four items below:

 1. Your Cloudflare user email - `--email` or `-e`
 2. Your Cloudflare API token - `--token` or `-t`